With austerity comes the closing of mines in Sardinia—and miners are risking their lives protesting the act.

 These miners are part of a long history of mining in Sardinia, an interesting history that tourists seldom get to see.
 The idea of mining starts in Sardinia over 6000 years before Christ with the mining of obsidian on Monte Arci, volcanic glass that would be made into sharp cutting tools (many times sharper than a surgeon’s scalpel).
 The L’oro nero or black gold was so important around the Mediterranean that Sardinia is planning a Museum of Obsidian.

 The mining of coal was also a large issue in the Fascist era, when Mussolini created new towns like Carbonia and reclaimed long abandoned coal mines to fuel industrial production as the dwindling supply of coal from the UK came to a complete halt and the Italians scrambled to find a solution in Sardinia.
-Many of those mines have been abandoned, and are disappearing into the landscape, as you can see in the photo upper right (click to see it larger).
+Many of those mines have been abandoned, and are disappearing into the landscape, as you can see in the photo upper right.

 “Under the stimulus of autarchy (the will to be self-sufficient)” he declared before a cheering crowd of miners and blackshirts attending the inauguration, “this old and faithful and for too long forgotten soil of Sardinia reveals its treasures.” ~ The Lewiston Daily Sun: Mussolini Dedicates New Mining town in Sardinia